 20) Stay Positive

 Keep a positive attitude and stay focused on your goal.
-Try to avoid worrying about things that you cannot control, such as the weather or how other students perform on their exams.
+Avoid worrying about things you cannot control, such as the weather or how other students perform on their exams.

 Instead, focus on what you can do differently to improve your performance.

-The 20 study tips for exams listed above will help you feel more confident and prepared as you approach your exams.
+The 20 study tips above will help you feel more confident and prepared as you approach your exams.

 However, it is essential to remember that everyone studies differently, and what works for one person may not work for another.